Highest paid NFL players 2025

 • Myles Garrett career earnings: $124.73M

-Just weeks after he publicly requested a trade stating he wanted to play for a contender, edge rusher Myles Garrett signed a $160 million contract extension with the Cleveland Browns.
+Just weeks after he publicly requested a trade, stating he wanted to play for a contender, edge rusher Myles Garrett signed a $160 million contract extension with the Cleveland Browns.
 Garrett, the first pick in the 2017 NFL Draft, won NFL Defensive Player of the Year in 2023 and in 2024 became the fourth-fastest player to 100 career sacks.
-Garrett is the highest-paid defensive player in NFL history with the most total guarantees ($122.796 million) awarded to any player outside of Ja’Marr Chase.
+Garrett became highest-paid defensive player in NFL history until the T.J.
+Watt contract.
+Fortunately for Garrett, he still holds the mark for the most total guarantees ($122.796 million) awarded to any player outside of Ja’Marr Chase.

 Also Read: Worst NFL owners